cdaein/agent-sandbox-zsh/README.md

 ### Rebuild Docker image

 If you made changes to the base image `Dockerfile`, then you will need to rebuild it.
 Sometimes, caches get in the way of new builds.
 You can run `<script dir>/agent-sandbox.zsh build` to build the base Docker image with no cache.

+## Project Customization

+### `<project>/firewall-config/allowed-domains.txt`

+Add any domains you allow the agents to access.

+You can also add domains within the container shell.
+Try `firewall --help` to get more info.

 ## Supported Agents